- Laker Learning Commons

 If you have a high school diploma or GED and need some extra help in reading, writing, or math, the Adult Basic Skills faculty and staff can help.
 ABS classes can help you improve your reading and writing skills, improve math comprehension, enhance your job skills, learn to write a resume, and learn computer skills.
 Fee for classes is $57 per term.

-GED testing is available on the main Southwestern campus and the Bandon Library.
-Contact GED.com for more information and to schedule testing.
+GED® testing is available on the Southwestern campus.
+Contact GED® .com for more information and to schedule testing.
 Additional fees for testing apply.

 English Language Acquisition (ELA)

 If your native language is not English and you wish to learn English, Southwestern offers beginning and intermediate level ELA classes.
 Students will receive instruction in speaking, reading, writing, and listening English in a fun, safe classroom atmosphere and through experiential field trips.

 Southwestern’s College Now program provides high school students the opportunity to earn college credits while fulfilling high school graduation requirements.
 College Now programs include: Dual Credit, Expanded Options, Enhanced Options, and Alternative Options.

 Dual Credit: This program provides students the opportunity to take college level coursework while still in the high school leading to a smooth, clear transition to the higher education setting.
 Student success in the program helps to define educational and career goals.